 While timeshares often get a bad rep, many people still attend timeshare presentations because of the attached incentives that are typically included.
-Whether it’s a free stay, reduced cost stay, resort credits, or Visa gift cards, there are often very attractive reasons to sacrifice a few hours of your vacation to a timeshare presentation.
+Whether it’s free hotel stays, promotions, discounts, resort credits, theme park tickets, or Visa gift cards, there are often very attractive reasons to sacrifice a few hours of your vacation to listen to a timeshare sales pitch.

-Alas, no matter how much resolve you go into a timeshare presentation with, the nature of the presentation is set up to pressure you into making an impulse purchase that you may later regret.
+Alas, no matter how much resolve you go into a timeshare presentation with, the sales tactics used will try to pressure you into making an impulse purchase that you may later regret.
 Don’t get us wrong, timeshares make sense for many people, but you should never buy one directly from the resort.

 We’re also not saying you shouldn’t attend timeshare presentations.
 If the incentive is good enough, it’s definitely worth a few hours of your time.
 We’ve taken advantage of great incentives at Westin, WorldMark, and a selection of other timeshare brands by sitting through a timeshare presentation.

 However, it’s important to know what to expect and be prepared before you enter a timeshare presentation so that you don’t end up making a purchase you’ll later regret.
 As we all know, timeshares can be difficult to get out of.

 Just remember to be prepared to decline the offer no matter what they promise or what incentives are given.
 There will always be cheaper options available than buying directly from the resort.